JakGin/JakGin.github.io/README.md

 # Java Script Games

 #### Popular games i.e. Hangman, Tic-tac-toe and Mastermind done in JavaScript
 !
-In Hangman there are polish sentences
+In Hangman there are Polish sentences